simpleiot/simpleiot/docs/adr/1-consider-changing-point-data-type.md

 Could duration/min/max be sent as separate points with the same timestamp instead of extra fields in the point?

+The NATS APIs allow you to send multiple points with a message, so if there is ever a need to describe data with multiple values (say min/max/etc), these can simply be sent as multiple points in one message.

 ### Is there any advantage to flat data structures?